-Businesses in the fashion and accessory industry looking for quality showroom space in Manhattan have many appealing options.
-Different neighborhoods in the borough cater to different showroom tenants.
-For instance, the Garment District is highly appealing to apparel companies, offering showrooms buildings catering to menswear and womenswear businesses.
+The fashion and accessory industry is big in NYC, and businesses looking for quality showroom and retail space in Manhattan have no shortage of appealing options.
+Since the 19th century, Manhattan has developed in a way that concentrated different types of fashion business into uniquely vibrant neighborhoods, each of which becoming well-known for what it offers.
+For instance, the Garment District is highly appealing to clothing and apparel companies.
 The Accessory District, located between Fifth Avenue and Avenue of the Americas, features showroom space catering to companies that sell costume jewelry, watches, and handbags.
 Murray Hill is an excellent option for businesses in the lingerie and loungewear industries and offers quality showroom space that attracts these businesses.

-Although the showroom sector has reduced its footprint over the past few years, primarily due to the rise in e-commerce, it’s still a significant group of tenants in New York City.
+Although the showroom sector has reduced its footprint over the past few years, primarily due to the rise in e-commerce, it still constitutes a significant portion of commercial tenants in New York City.
 Showroom tenants gravitate towards neighborhoods and corridors that offer high visibility and brand exposure, such as the Garment District, Soho, Park Avenue, Fifth Avenue, or Madison Avenue.
-These areas provide prestige, exposure, and the opportunity to conduct business with other wholesale tenants in the building.
-However, the Garment District has traditionally been the neighborhood of choice for fashion-related businesses.
-The Garment District is home to many world-renowned designers and houses their production facilities, warehouses, and showrooms.

 What tenants look for when renting showroom space in NYC